kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 The Paths tool can be used to record waypoints while hiking or to follow a trail.

 ## Backtrack
-The Backtrack feature can be used to automatically record a path in the background while you hike.
-If you get lost, you can use the Backtrack path to navigate back to your last known position.
+The Backtrack feature can be used to automatically record a path while you hike.
 To start Backtrack, click the start button in the bottom-right corner of the screen.
 A notification will appear showing how far you have traveled.
 You can stop Backtrack by clicking the stop button in the notification or by clicking the stop button in the bottom-right corner of the screen.

 To change the recording frequency, click the time under the Backtrack label at the bottom-left and enter a new interval.

-Backtrack can optionally record the cell signal strength at each point.
+Backtrack can record the cell signal strength at each point.
 This can be enabled in Settings > Navigation > 'Record cell signal'.
 If you also have Settings > Navigation > 'Last signal beacon' enabled, a beacon will be created for the last known location where you had a cell signal.

 By default, Backtrack paths are temporary and will be deleted after the number of days specified by Settings > Navigation > 'Backtrack history'.
 You can choose to keep a Backtrack path forever by clicking the menu button on the Backtrack path row and selecting 'Keep forever'.